openshwprojects/OpenBK7231T_App/README.md

 - Advanced and custom drivers like [synchronized PWM groups with configurable dead time](https://www.elektroda.com/rtvforum/topic4025665.html)
 - WS2812B support, see [scripting tutorial](https://www.elektroda.com/rtvforum/topic4036716.html)
 - LFS and REST API allows you to create and host a custom HTML+CSS+JS page on device with a custom GUI/display of channels/TuyaMCU dpIDs, see [tutorial](https://www.elektroda.com/rtvforum/topic3971355.html) and see [sample page](https://www.elektroda.com/rtvforum/viewtopic.php?p=20932186#20932186)
+- Can run on Windows with device simulator/schematic drawer, see [tutorial](https://www.elektroda.com/rtvforum/topic4046056.html)
 - and much more

 There is also a bit more outdated [WIKI](https://github.com/openshwprojects/OpenBK7231T_App/wiki/Wiki-Home)